 LSSA is a wall-to-wall union, representing bargaining unit employees at Legal Services NYC and Mobilization for Justice (MFJ, formerly MFY Legal Services).

 The highest and most democratic body within LSSA is the general membership meeting.

-Between such meetings, which are typically held only in connection with elections and strikes, LSSA is governed by the Delegates Assembly, composed of elected attorney and legal worker delegates of each shop within LSNYC and MFY.
+Between such meetings, which are typically held only in connection with elections and strikes, LSSA is governed by the Delegates Assembly, composed of elected attorney and legal worker delegates of each shop within LSNYC and MFJ.
 The Delegates Assembly meets on a monthly basis.

-LSSA also has an Executive Committee, composed of the President, 2 Vice-Presidents (1 for the LSNYC bargaining unit and one for the MFY bargaining unit), Treasurer, Secretary, Political Action Representative and Delegate-at-Large.
+LSSA also has an Executive Committee, composed of the President, 2 Vice-Presidents (1 for the LSNYC bargaining unit and one for the MFJ bargaining unit), Treasurer, Secretary, Political Action Representative and Delegate-at-Large.
 The President is the only full-time officer of LSSA.
 The Executive Committee also meets monthly and makes decisions between delegate assembly meetings, subject to the approval of the delegate assembly.

 The President, Vice-Presidents, Treasurer, Secretary, and Political Action Representative are elected each year by the membership.
 Delegates are elected each year by shop members and then the Delegates Assembly elects the Delegate-at-Large.

 The basic governance documents for LSSA are its constitution and its bylaws, both available on the website at www.lssa2320.org.